cksystemsteaching/selfie/README.md

 > Grammar attributes

 Let us go back to the code of the `compile_factor()` procedure.
 Also, consider the code of the procedure `compile_literal()` as well, which is called by `compile_factor()` upon parsing C\* literals.
 The interaction between the two procedures shows how we handle type information.
-The challenge is to communicate the type of a symbol such as a `literal` to other procedures involved in parsing.
+The challenge is to communicate the type of a symbol such as the type of a `literal` to other procedures involved in parsing.
 We do that by turning the type into a *grammar attribute* which is then passed around as return value of the procedures of the recursive-descent parser.

 For example, `compute_literal()` determines the type of integer and character literals to be `UINT64_T` which is a global variable initialized to a value that uniquely identifies the type `uint64_t`.
 Similarly, `compute_literal()` determines the type of string literals to be `UINT64STAR_T` which is another global variable initialized to a different value than `UINT64_T` that uniquely identifies the type `uint64_t*`.
-The type is then returned to `compile_factor()` which in turn may cast it to another type or just keep it as is and return it to its caller and so on.
-Note that the procedures `compile_value()` and `compile_cast()` are simple.
-Look them up in selfie's source code to find out more.
+The type is then returned to `compile_factor()` as grammar attribute which in turn may cast it to another type or just keep it as is and return it to its caller as grammar attribute and so on.
+We ignore the code for handling syntax errors in `compile_literal()` and do not show the code of the procedure `compile_cast()` either.
+It is simple code that obviously parses `cast` and then returns the type to which the `cast` casts as grammar attribute.
+For more details see selfie's source code.

+We do, however, show the code of the procedure `compile_value()` which parses integer and character literals and is thus also quite simple but demonstrates a different use case for grammar attributes.
+This procedure does not return a type but instead returns the value represented by the parsed literal as stored in the global variable `literal`.
+Values as grammar attributes can be used to perform simple code optimizations such as *constant folding*.
+We explain how that works in principle below.

 #### Code Generation

+load_X procedures

 ![Emitting Literals](figures/emitting-literals.png "Emitting Literals")